hitchiker42/SciLisp/README.md

 SciLisp
 =======

-An Interpreter/C code Compiler for a new lisp dilect, very much a work in progress
+An Interpreter/Compiler for a new lisp dilect, very much a work in progress.
+Has/will have an llvm backend, enabling jit compilation, and a C backend, as well as an interpreter.